Analytic solutions for the linearized first-order magnetohydrodynamics and implications for causality and stability: General solutions for the linearized equations

 The secular equation for Eq.~(\ref{eq:Alfven-modes}) is found to be

 where $\tilde \rho = \rho'_\perp \cos^2 \theta +\rho'_\para \sin^2 \theta$ and $ \tilde \eta = \eta'_\para \cos^2 \theta + \eta'_\perp \sin^2 \theta $.
 The solutions are readily obtained as

 We performed the small $k$ expansion in the second line.
-These solutions are gapless in the limit $k \to0 $ and are known as the Alfven waves propagating along the equilibrium magnetic field.
+These solutions are gapless in the limit $k \to0 $ and are known as the Alfv\'{e}n waves propagating along the equilibrium magnetic field.
 Since $\eta_{\para,\perp} \geq0 , \, \rho_{\para,\perp} \geq0 $, these modes are damped out in time by an exponential factor $e^{- \frac12(\tilde \rho + \tilde \eta)t} $.
 Without a parity-breaking effect, we have a pair of waves propagating in opposite directions with the same damping rate.

-Below, we elaborate on an issue of the small $k$ expansion involved in the Alfven modes.
+Below, we elaborate on an issue of the small $k$ expansion involved in the Alfv\'{e}n modes.
 It is important to clarify this issue here because one will find the same issue in the other matrix equation (\ref{eq:sonic-modes}) of which the analytic solutions have not been known.
 Anisotropic systems may potentially share the same issue.
 We investigate the limit of angle $\theta \to \pi/2$, i.e., the vanishing $k_\para $ limit in Eq.~(\ref{eq:sol-Alfven}).
 Taking the limit {\it without} performing the small $k$ expansion, one finds that

 irrespective of the sign of $\tilde \rho - \tilde \eta$.
 In this limit, these modes split into two distinct purely diffusive modes.
 These two modes are still invariant under the parity transformation, i.e., $k_\perp \to - k_\perp$, because the linear term vanishes in this limit.
 One can trace back the splitting of the dispersion relations (\ref{eq:sol-Alfven-limit}) to the original matrices (\ref{eq:matrix-Alfven}).
 Taking the limit $\theta \to \pi/2$, one finds that the matrix equation (\ref{eq:Alfven-modes}) reduces to a diagonal form